hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu.rst

 .. note::

-   For the transaction processors, the log file names the contain a random string to make the names unique.
+   For the transaction processors, the log file names contain a random string to make the names unique.
 This string changes for each instance of a transaction processor.
 The file names on your system will be different than these examples.

 For more information on log files, see :doc:`../sysadmin_guide/log_configuration`.